Minimal model of self-organized clusters with phase transitions in ecological communities: Lotka-Volterra model

 We consider an ecological community assembled from a pool of $S$ competing species.
 To study different patterns of species clusters in the long time scale, we focus on a system with a high number of stable steady states containing distinct subsets of the species pool (i.e., exhibiting multistability \cite{LotkaBook, MultistabilityBook}).
 Each species $i$ is characterized by its abundance $N_i$.
 The dynamics of the abundances is described by a generalized Lotka-Volterra model:

 where $\alpha>0$ is the competition strength between species (or more precisely, the ratio between interspecific and intraspecific competitions) \cite{LevinsEvolution,MayStabilityBook}, and $A_{ij}$ is the symmetric adjacency matrix of the interaction network.
+To focus on how species interactions (instead of, e.g., intrinsic fitness differences) impact the cluster patterns, we have set the carrying capacity to $1$ for all species; we expect that heterogeneity in carrying capacities may significantly alter the exact abundance distribution across species, but will not substantially affect some more global features of the model such as the phase diagram.
 The interaction network is characterized as a graph with interacting species (nodes of the graph) connected by edges \cite{EcologicalNetwork}.
-For simplicity, we have set the carrying capacity to $1$ for all species.
 Species $i$ and $j$ can interact with each other only if they are connected by an edge in the interaction network.
 The interaction strength $\alpha$ is the same for all interacting pairs of species.
-As a minimal model of a network with local interactions, we consider species on a line where each species is connected to its $2K$ nearest neighbors, see Fig. \ref{fig:illustration}(a) for an example.
+As a minimal model of a network with local interactions, we consider species on a line (in niche space, for example) where each species is connected to its $2K$ nearest neighbors ($K$ on each side), see Fig. \ref{fig:clusterIntro}(b) for an example.
 We impose periodic boundary conditions on the network for simpler analysis.
 Hence, the adjacency matrix is given by